Noel-Niko/Grainger_RAG/README.md

 ### LOCAL INSTALL AND RUN
-  1. Obtain and add api key env variable.
+  1. Obtain and add api key and email address to env variables (see constants.py).
   2. Create a local conda env with python 3.10
   3. Download https://github.com/amazon-science/esci-data/blob/main/shopping_queries_dataset/shopping_queries_dataset_products.parquet
       - Place it in BOTH: